-There is a unique reason behind our liking towards a crime thriller.
-The podcasts, documentaries, movies, and TV shows always manage to catch our interest with the twisted story and courtroom drama.
-We love a good debate and a verbal fight between the defencelawyer and the prosecutor.
+There is a unique reason behind our liking crime thrillers.
+The podcasts, documentaries, movies, and TV shows always catch our interest with twisted stories and courtroom dramas.
+We love a good debate and a verbal fight between the prosecutor vs lawyer.

-By now, you must have already realized that the two sides we see in a courtroom legal matter are different from one another.
-On the one hand, we have the defence lawyer, and on the other, there are the prosecutors.
-Whatever heated debate we see in Court is a defence lawyer vs prosecutor war.
+By now, you must have already realized that the two sides we see in a courtroom legal matter differ.
+On the one hand, we have the defence lawyer; on the other, there are the prosecutors.
+Whatever heated debate we see in court is a prosecutor vs. defence lawyer war.

-Both a defence lawyer and a prosecutor are lawyers who have passed the bar exam.
+A defence lawyer and a prosecutor are lawyers who have passed the bar exam.
 However, many differences set them apart from each other.
-Before we dive into the match of defence lawyer vs prosecutor, we need to understand the definitions properly.
+Before diving into the defence lawyer vs. prosecutor match, we need to understand the definitions properly.

-The definition is almost exactly what the word sounds as.
+The definition is almost precisely what the word sounds like.
 A lawyer who represents the alleged criminal is called a defence lawyer.
 These lawyers regularly represent defendants on whom criminal, fraud, or insurance charges are brought.

 A prosecutor is someone who conducts legal procedures against the alleged or the defendant.
-So, a prosecutor will fight against a defence lawyer in the criminal Court.
+So, a prosecutor will fight against a defence lawyer in criminal court.

 As the definition suggests, a prosecutor tries to ensure the guilt of an alleged criminal.
 A defence lawyer defends the alleged criminal.
 Moreover, a prosecutor intends to prove guilt beyond a reasonable doubt.